List of cases affected by the Kho Jabing case: The case of Gobi Avedian (25 February 2020)

 The case of alleged drug trafficker Gobi Avedian, a Malaysian of Indian descent, was another concluded case reopened as a result of the Kho Jabing case.
 This is also the first capital case in Singapore's legal history where a death sentence was revoked on a review by the Court of Appeal after exhausting all the usual avenue of appeals.

 Gobi was arrested on 11 December 2014 for illegal importation of 40.22g of heroin, and he did so as he was desperate to pay off his daughter's medical fees.
 He claimed that he was told that he was only transporting disco drugs that were mixed with chocolate instead of heroin.
 The High Court initially accepted his explanation and sentenced him to 15 years in jail with ten strokes of the cane for a lower drug charge.
 However, the prosecution appealed in 2018 and the Court of Appeal sentenced him to death, after they deemed that he failed to rebut the statutory presumption of knowledge of the nature of the drugs he was carrying.

 Subsequently, after he was sentenced to death, Gobi filed for clemency, but it was denied in July 2019.
 Later, in January 2020, Gobi, together with another death row inmate Datchinamurthy Kataiah (a convicted drug trafficker), also filed a joint lawsuit over allegations that illegal methods are used to carry out executions in Singapore, which was also dismissed.
 After this, Gobi, through his lawyer M Ravi, filed for an application to reopen his case in light of a recent appeal ruling by the Court of Appeal over an unrelated drug trafficking case, which clarified that the legal concept of wilful blindness is irrelevant in considering whether the presumption of possession under Section 18(2) of the MDA has been rebutted.
 Ravi argued on behalf of his client that since the prosecution's case in the original trial was one of willful blindness, the prosecution could not have invoked the presumption in the first place.

 On 19 October 2020, in accordance to the framework laid out by Kho Jabing's case based on the reopening of concluded criminal cases, the Court of Appeal reopened the case, and they decided that Gobi's failure to rebut the presumption of knowledge should not be used as a basis for a capital charge.
 They judged that Gobi was not willfully blind to the nature of the drugs, and noted that Gobi did questioned the nature of the drugs but felt assured that they are not serious.
-As such, they overturned Gobi's death sentence, and reinstated his initial conviction by the High Court, and restored Gobi's original sentence of 15 years' imprisonment and 10 strokes of the cane, and backdate it to the date of his remand.
+As such, they overturned Gobi's death sentence, and reinstated his initial conviction by the High Court, and restored Gobi's original sentence of 15 years' imprisonment and 10 strokes of the cane, and backdated it to the date of his remand.
+He was paroled on 17 December 2024.